codecell/prop-suite/README.md

 - ## Cloudinary setup
     All image uploads are hosted on [Cloudinary](https://cloudinary.com/), so ensure to register for an account(registration is free).
     - After registration copy your cloud-name, api-secret and api-key into config/application.yml, I left a sample in config/application_sample.yml.
-    - Please do not expose your cloudinary credentials to the public so ensure to place the config/application.yml into the .gitignore file.
+    - Please do not expose your cloudinary credentials to the public so ensure to place the path to the config/application.yml in the .gitignore file.

 ## Entity Relationship Diagram
    |           |